ryanwhowe/websocket-workshop/README.md

 This allows the authenticator to register any procedure in the namespace, which will be useful later

-Then following the "king" role we can add another role:
+Then following the "type-a" role we can add another role:

 ```
 {
-  "name": "prince",
+  "name": "type-b",
-  "authorizer": "phpyork.permissions",
+  "authorizer": "ws-workshop.permissions",
   "disclose": {
     "caller": true,
     "publisher": true